What Is ORP in Hydrogen Water?

 When molecular hydrogen is generated in water, ORP may shift in a negative direction.

-But bottle design, electrode materials, water source, generation time, dissolved gas handling, and testing timing can all affect measurements.
+But bottle design, electrode materials, water source, generation time, dissolved gas handling, testing timing, temperature, and measurement method can all affect readings.

 When reading a hydrogen water bottle claim, ask: